leeky/Bloody-CMS/README.md

 History
 -------
+* August 23, 2011 - v0.0.7 - Added Twitter avatars and usernames to blog posts
 * August 23, 2011 - v0.0.6 - Added configuration UI for promoting a user to admin
 * August 22, 2011 - v0.0.5 - Added the last bits for the blog module
 * August 22, 2011 - v0.0.4 - Added memcache support for the options model